ksu-is/Next-Gen-Jeopardy/README.md

 The code will also allow users to choose the number of teams up to 3 (one person per team).

-Within the software, I will implement six different columns showcasing the question categories as headers along with the six rows below with the number of points ranging from 100-1000.
+Within the software, we will implement six different columns showcasing the question categories as headers along with the six rows below with the number of points ranging from 100-1000.

-Within the programming, I will install a function that will showcase a red “X” whenever an individual answers incorrectly.
+Within the programming, we will install a function that will showcase a red “X” whenever an individual answers incorrectly.

-I will implement a 15 second timer for regular questions as well as 25 second timer for Daily Doubles questions.
+We will implement a 15 second timer for regular questions as well as 25 second timer for Daily Doubles questions.

 If a player answers correctly, that person will receive the dollar value of the amount showcased on the selected question.